zackliscio/zack/zack.md

 to do all the things I want to do as well as they deserve doing.

-That's the crux of the issue, right?
+But that's the crux of the issue, right?
 Limited rotations around this earth, only so many sets of ten thousand hours to spend becoming an expert